Chandan Institute of Ophthalmology & LASIK

-Ophthalmology is the branch of medicine that deals with the anatomy, physiology and diseases of the eyeball and orbit.
+Ophthalmology at Chandan Hospital is the branch of medicine that deals with the anatomy, physiology and diseases of the eyeball and orbit.

 - Refractive error including near-sightedness, far-sightedness, etc.